hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - web authentication scenarios: <span style="color: #bb6600;">Local Web Authentication (LWA) & Centralized Web Authentication (CWA)</span>
   - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: <span style="color: #bb6600;">tag the guest portal in the CWA part of the Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - product to prevent a hacker initiated a social engineering attack and stole username and passwords of some users within a company: <span style="color: #bb6600;">Cisco Duo</span>
+  - mechanisms used to redirect users to a web portal to authenticate to ISE for guest services:<span style="color: #bb6600;">local web authentication & centralized web authentication</span>

 - Mobile Device Management (MDM)